 She tried to string the pieces together.
 Were they talking about her education?

 She’d been asking them to modify her lesson plans, to finally add in at least enough combat training to develop some middling self-defense skills.
-Or any amount, to increase her odds of survival when the inevitable day the academy summoned her came.
-Because it was a when, not an if.
+Any amount would increase her odds of survival when the inevitable Academy summons came.

-But ever since her mana affinity had been measured and found lacking as a child, her lessons had revolved around everything but combat: history, court etiquette, geopolitics, military tactics, supply chain economics, and potions.
-Elana knew twenty different ways to poison a man, but only one way to hold a knife.
+But ever since her mana affinity had been measured and found lacking as a child, her father had been paranoid and absolute about keeping her away from physical combat.
+Her lessons had revolved around everything but that: history, court etiquette, geopolitics, military tactics, supply chain economics, and alchemy.

 Her breath caught.